GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ### Tips

 - A gameserver.yaml is in the Space Agon root directory and has a note on port specifications and compute requests.
-- If the web client is stuck showing the loading message, refreshing it should fix the issue
+- If the web client is stuck showing the loading message, refreshing it should fix the issue.

 ### Learning Resources